What is SmallStack?

 SmallStack is a growing library of “local”2 content from writers, creators, and artists with fewer than 1,000 subscribers.
 These are the folks you’re not going to find on the leaderboards or recommended lists elsewhere.
 Search the library to find your next favorite podcast, poet, or sports analyst.

-SmallStack also features a regular series of articles by writers in our library to help boost the visibility of their work.
+SmallStack also features a regular series of Featured Posts by writers in our library to help boost the visibility of their work.
 Articles will range in topic depending on the nature of the publication we link to that week.
 Here at SmallStack we’re all about having a varied menu, and that means boosting the work of people from marginalized groups, across the multiverse of neuro expression, and from a wide array of social and cultural backgrounds.

-For a lot of newsletters this will lead to an increase in subscriber numbers, for others there might be a desire to stay small.
 If you’re a writer looking for your audience or an audience seeking the lesser-known voices on Substack, this is where to find your community!

 Around here, small is beautiful.